 - What exactly is cervical cancer?

-Cervical cancer (cervical carcinoma) is cancer of the cervix.
+Cervical cancer (cervical carcinoma) is cancer of the cervix, which is located in the lower part of the uterus.
 The greatest risk factor for developing cervical cancer is being infected with a particular type of the human papillomavirus (HPV).
-If detected early, the treatment success rates are very high.
+If detected early, the treatment success rates are high.

 The uterus consists of two parts: the body of the uterus (corpus) and the cervix.
 Different types of cancer can develop in both parts.
 Cancer in the corpus is discussed in the uterine cancer section.

-For a long time cervical cancer generally does not have any symptoms and is therefore often only detected in an advanced stage.
-Bleeding in between periods, after sexual intercourse or after menopause can be signs of cervical carcinoma.
+Cancer affecting the uterus generally does not cause any symptoms for a long time, so it is often only detected at an advanced stage.
+Bleeding in between periods, after sexual intercourse or after menopause can be signs of such cancer.
 An annual gynaecological examination is the most important preventative measure for the early detection of cervical cancer.

-To prevent cervical cancer, it is recommended that young women receive a HPV vaccination before they become sexually active.
+To prevent this type of cancer, it is recommended that young women receive an HPV vaccination before becoming sexually active.